• Skip to primary navigation

 Is This Pressure Cooker Pasta Recipe Vegetarian?

-This Instant Pot Pasta recipe is flavored with pesto and sun dried tomatoes, so it is vegetarian and vegan (if you omit the parmesan).
+This Instant Pot Pasta recipe is flavored with pesto and sun dried tomatoes.
+It can be vegetarian and vegan (if you omit the parmesan cheese and don't add chicken).

 If you want to make use of another great pantry staple, add a drained can of chicken after pressure cooking.